-Court Scene in the Daniel 7 ProphecySee the Daniel 7 Study Guide.
+The Court Scene in HeavenBack to the Daniel 7 Study Guide.

 The descriptions related to the judgment (Daniel 7:9-14, 22-27) show not only the condemnation of the beast, but the justification of the saints.
 Unlike modern concepts of judgment, in Biblical times judgment always involved both parties, resulting in vindication of one and punishment of the other.
 This concept is expanded in Daniel's next vision of the sanctuary being cleansed, which is from the Hebrew word "tsadaq," meaning "to be right, clear self and justify."
 Those in the right will be proven right and announced to be right.
 The verdict is achieved by examining the books (v.
 10), which are opened before thousands and thousands of heavenly beings (Dan.
 7:10); the most impressive court room in history.

-The court scene reveals that there is a time of judgment that occurs before Jesus receives the kingdom and returns to earth (Dan.
+The court scene reveals that there is a time of judgment that occurs before Jesus receives the kingdom and returns to earth for His people (Dan.
 7:13-14).
 This is also referenced throughout the Bible.

 "For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil" (Ecclesiastes 12:14).